 The Grand Prior

 The Order’s Grand Prior is His Excellency the Most Reverend the Chevalier William Myers GCJ, SSM, JD, MBA.
-Chevalier the Most Reverend Myers was ordained to the priesthood in the Old Roman Catholic tradition.
-He was consecrated a bishop in 2012 and now leads the Church.
-In addition to this role, he is Superior General of the Priestly Society of Mercy.
-In addition to his ecclesiastical training for ministry, he holds a juris doctorate from Northern Kentucky University and a Masters of Business Administration from William Howard Taft University.
-He utilizes this training to advocate for children, and in his secular life leads a child-protection non-profit.
-He is active in various non-profit agencies and also serves as Prior of the Order of Saint Joachim’s American Commandery and leads the Knight Errant Commandery.
+Chevalier the Most Reverend Myers was ordained in the Old Catholic tradition and now serves as Superior General of the Society of Mercy.
+In addition to his ecclesiastical training for ministry, he holds advanced degrees in law and business.
+He utilizes this training to advocate for the vulnerable in non-profit executive capacities.
+He is active in various non-profit agencies and also serves as Prior of the Order of Saint Joachim’s American Commandery and leads the Order’s Knight Errant Commandery.

 Chevalier Myers is an Honorary Colonel and Aide-de-Camp to the Governor of the Commonwealth of Kentucky and received the Freedom of the City of London in 2020.
 He also holds membership in other chivalric organizations.